Azure-Samples/AI-Video-Intelligence-Solution-Accelerator/AIVideo Walkthru.md

 1. From the drop-down menu select **IoT Edge Module**.
 You will be asked for the name and the address of the module being added.
 1. Name the module "CameraModule".
 Note that case matters on the module names.
 1. Use `docker.io/azureaivideo/cameramodule:0.0.15-amd64` as the module URL.
-1. For the camera module, the module twin must be configured.
-Click the checkbox for **Set module twin's desired properties**.
-Each device will have different configuration values for the camera module.
-Here is an example module twin for a camera module configured for two cameras:
+1. Click the checkbox for *Set module twin's desired properties*.
+1. Set the module twin values as shown here:
 ```json
 {
   "properties.desired": {